Mt Rushmore RV Parking

 Mount Rushmore Region Swimming Spots is an informal or unofficial swimming location.
 Swimming is commonly practiced here, but always follow posted signage and respect any seasonal closures.
 Activities reported include: Swimming.

-Mount Rushmore Region Swimming Spots is a varies - see below on Varies - see below located in SD, near RAPID CITY.
+Mount Rushmore Region Swimming Spots is a varies - see below on Varies - See Below located in South Dakota, near Rapid City.
 Find directions and tips for swimming at Horsethief Lake and Hippie Hole near Mount Rushmore, SD.
 Includes safety advice and seasonal considerations.

 Several N. F. campgrounds east and west of Mt.
 Rushmore